-

 It’s true!
 Benefits that include improved mental, emotional, and physical health make volunteering a great idea!

-At Crossroads Center for Children, we recognize that volunteers are an integral part of connecting our school to the community.
-We are grateful for the many parents, grandparents, and community members who offer their time to benefit our program.
 Volunteers help in many capacities here, such as serving on the Board of Trustees, conducting and helping with our fundraising events, and working on a myriad of special projects.
-Additionally, we have some volunteers who are helping in the classrooms, supplying extra helping hands on a regular and ongoing basis.
+Additionally, we have volunteers helping in the classrooms, supplying extra helping hands on a regular and ongoing basis.

-We look for kind, reliable people who want to make a difference on an ongoing basis.
-Since the process of clearance takes some time, please get started now!
-Taking the first step is up to you.
 We look forward to hearing from you if you are interested in volunteering, whether you’d like to add extra hands to help in the classrooms, fundraising, or around the school with projects and organizing.

-VOLUNTEERING WITH STUDENTS
+VOLUNTEERING/ INTERNING WITH STUDENTS

 High student contact volunteers: